lexiewangdl/word2vec/README.md

 # word2vec
-This is a Java practice project.
+This is Lexie's first Java practice project.

 ## Description
 The goal of this project is to practice Java programming skills by building a model that takes text corpus as input and outputs a vector representation for each word in the corpus.